-- 1. Hold a valid Home Care Agency license issued by the Department of Health under chapter 70.127 RCW for a minimum of three consecutive years. - 2.
+- 1. Hold a valid Home Care Agency license issued by the Department of Health under chapter 70.127 RCW for a minimum of three consecutive years providing long-term services and supports to in-home clients. - 2.
 Pass a DSHS name and date of birth background check and a fingerprint background check pursuant to RCW 43.43.830 through 43.43.845 and chapter 388-113 WAC. - 3.
 Conduct a DSHS name and date of birth background check and a fingerprint background check pursuant to RCW 43.43.830 through 43.43.845 and chapter 388-113 WAC for employees, volunteers, and subcontractors who may have unsupervised access to vulnerable adults.
 Complete a name and date of birth background check every two years thereafter. - 4.
 Comply with all applicable federal, state, county, and city laws, regulations, rules, codes, and ordinances. - 5.
-Have at least three years' experience as a licensed Home Care Agency. - 6.
-Hold a properly executed DSHS WA Cares provider contract, which includes insurance requirements. - 7.
-Confirm that all employees and volunteers who use vehicles to transport clients have personal automobile insurance and current driver's licenses. - 8.
-No history of multiple cases of lost litigation related to service provision to medically frail or functionally disabled persons. - 9.
-Have no significant licensing deficiencies during the three-year period prior to registration. - 10.
-Obtain an independent financial audit by a licensed Certified Public Accountant covering the two-year period prior to registration with no findings that show inadequate administrative and accounting procedures and controls. - 11.
-Use electronic visit verification to document in-home visits. - 12.
-Establish employee conflict of interest policy guidelines, procedures, and safeguards.
+Hold a properly executed DSHS WA Cares provider contract, which includes insurance requirements. - 6.
+Confirm that all employees and volunteers who use vehicles to transport clients have personal automobile insurance and current driver's licenses. - 7.
+No history of multiple cases of lost litigation related to service provision to medically frail or functionally disabled persons. - 8.
+Have no significant licensing deficiencies during the three-year period prior to registration.
+For the purposes of this requirement, significant means deficiencies related to standards of care and beneficiary or client health and safety that result in enforcement action by the department of health. - 9.
+Obtain an independent financial audit by a licensed Certified Public Accountant covering the two-year period prior to registration with no findings that show inadequate administrative and accounting procedures and controls. - 10.
+Use electronic visit verification to document in-home visits.

+11. Establish employee conflict of interest policy guidelines, procedures, and safeguards.